Tornado Relief Fund

 We are hopeful that other foundations, businesses, and individuals that are moved to assist those in need will join us in this united effort.
 In times of crisis, coordination is vital and valued in getting critical resources to communities most impacted.
 We are grateful to our first responders, local officials, and philanthropic partners working to collectively support those most impacted by this disaster.

-To make a gift, click the button below or login into your DonorCentral account and click on “Recommend a Grant” and select the “Tornado Relief Fund” as the recipient.
+To make a gift, click the button below or login into your Fund Portal account and recommend a grant to the “Tornado Relief Fund” as the recipient.

 If you have questions and would like to get involved or make a contribution in another way, please don’t hesitate to reach out directly to our Donor Services team at [email protected] or by calling our Vice-President of Donor Services Marisa Ogles at 423.265.0586 ext.
 22.